 - Cons: it’s exhausting and frustrating for everyone

-- Picking your battles.
+- Pick your battles.
 Some people will go along with Compliance changes that feel like smaller “wins” but select the major changes to push back on

 - Pros: better working relationship